kubernetes/committee-security-response/src-onboarding-offboarding.md

 Add / remove the SRC member(s) github name from `security/README.md` to the appropriate list of committee members, according to the usernames alphabetical placing.

-If adding a SRC member, you will also need to remove the associate role:

 ```
 The initial Security Response Committee will consist of volunteers subscribed to the private [Kubernetes Security](https://groups.google.com/a/kubernetes.io/forum/#!forum/security) list.
 These are the people who have been involved in the initial discussion and volunteered: